 We show refined proof of the linear upper bound for the Hidden Subgroup Problem [KH06].
-We prove an upper bound of $O(n^4)$ for Generalized Equality.
-In most cases (except for generalized equality) our upper bounds hold for arbitrary ordering of the input variables.
-We start our presentation with Equality in order to demonstrate our approach on an easier instance.
-The upper bounds were initially presented in [KH05], and can also be found in [AKK].
+We prove linear upper bounds for Equality, Palindrome and boolean variant of Periodicity and Semi-Simon problems.
+Our upper bounds hold for arbitrary ordering of the input variables and were initially presented in [KH05], and can also be found in [AKK].